Hexagon/blog/src/posts/2023-08-28_scheduling-tasks-with-croner.md

  - scheduling
  - guide
  - standalone
-priority: 4
+priority: 0.9
 intro: "Managing time-based tasks in JavaScript has never been easier with Croner, a powerful tool designed to trigger functions or evaluate cron expressions on various platforms.
 Whether you're working in Node.js, Deno, Bun, or even directly within a browser, Croner has you covered.
-In this article, we'll dive deep into how you can leverage Croner to schedule your tasks effectively."
+In this article, I'll give you a brief introduction on how to use Croner."
 ---

 ## Introduction to Croner